aprilwebster/web_app_dev_notes/README.md

 ## react-router-dom
 `react-router-dom` is a client side routing library composed of a collection of navigational components.

+Single-page applications (SPAs) rewrite sections of a page rather than reloading the entire page from the server.
+Have a number of advantages, but it makes browser history difficult.
+Because the application is a single page, it can't realy on the the browser's forward and backward buttons for history??

 ### react-router-dom vs react-router vs react-router-native
 If you're on the web then `react-router-dom` should have everything you need as it also exports the common components you'll need.
 If you're using React Native, `react-router-native` should have everything you need for the same reason.
 So you'll probably never have to import anything directly from `react-router`.

 In fact, in v4 `react-router` exports the core components and functions. `react-router-dom export`s DOM-aware components, like <Link> (which renders an <a>) and <BrowserRouter> (which interacts with the browser's window.history) and it re-exports all of `react-router`'s exports, so you only need to import from `react-router-dom` in your project.  https://github.com/ReactTraining/react-router/issues/4648#issuecomment-284479720

 ### types of routers in `react-router-dom`
-- there are two types of routers that are recommended for web applications.
+- there are three types of routers that are recommended for web applications.
 Both will create a specialized history object for you.
+   1. `<Router>`: use this if working with Redux.
-   1. `<BrowserRouter>`: a `<Router>` that uses the HTML5 history API (pushState, replaceState and the popstate event) to keep your UI in sync with the URL.
+   1. `<BrowserRouter>`: a `<Router>` that uses the **HTML5 history API** (pushState, replaceState and the popstate event) to keep your UI in sync with the URL.
-   1. `<HashRouter>`: a `<Router>` that uses the hash portion of the URL (i.e. window.location.hash) to keep your UI in sync with the URL.
+   1. `<HashRouter>`: a `<Router>` that uses the **hash portion** of the URL (i.e. window.location.hash) to keep your UI in sync with the URL.

 #### which router to use?
+If you’re going to target older browsers that don’t support the HTML5 History API, you should stick with `<HashRouter>`, which creates URLs with the following format: http://localhost:3000/#/route/subroute

+Otherwise, you can use `<BrowserRouter>`, which creates URLs with the following format: http://localhost:3000/route/subroute

 Generally speaking, you should use a `<BrowserRouter>` if you have a server that responds to requests and a `<HashRouter>` if you are using a static file server.
+If you're using Redux, use `<Router>`.

+The most common use-case for using the low-level <Router> is to synchronize a custom history with a state management lib like Redux or Mobx.
+Note that this is not required to use state management libs alongside React Router, it’s only for deep integration.

 ### How to set it up
 - define the parent router in `index.js`, the entry point to the client app